xray-forge/xray-16-types/docs/plugins/macros.md

 Unwraps `$inline` and `$noInline` to their single argument when the `inline` plugin has not consumed them.

-These hints are owned by the `inline` plugin, which forces or suppresses inlining for the wrapped target (see its [README](../inline/README.md)).
+These hints are owned by the `inline` plugin, which forces or suppresses inlining for the wrapped target (see the [`inline` plugin page](./inline.md)).
 In the recommended plugin order, `inline` runs before `macros` and consumes the hints.
 This option exists for builds that run the macros plugin without the inline plugin: the hints become plain calls instead of emitted `$` identifiers.

 ## Limitations